archnim/proxen/README.md

 *Not yet implemented.*
 Will be available in version 5.0.0
-Expect release date: *December 31 2022*
+Expected release date: *December 31 2022*

 ## You can encourage me: